EthanTPainter/Github-Slack-PR-Bot/README.md

 ### Environment Variables

-All required environment variables are provided in the file: `.env.deploy.template`.
+A sample of required environment variables are provided in the file: `params.template`.

 The table below will go further into detail about each variable and it's purpose.